atis06/kubeflow_project/README.md

 cd to the mnist_predict folder then run the following command to create [MinIO](https://min.io/) object store in Kubernetes.

     kubectl apply -f config/minio_secret.yaml
-Then you can actually execute the main script by this command:
+Then you can actually execute the main script with this command:

     python3 start.py
 The software is going to work with the default values, but you can customize them: